Developer-Mike/obsidian-advanced-canvas/README.md

     <b>⚡ Supercharge</b> your canvas experience!
 Create presentations, flowcharts and more!
 </p>

-> [!WARNING]
-> The next version of this plugin will be a complete rewrite.
-It will be a big improvement over the current version, but it will also break the current flowchart nodes.
-If you are using the flowchart nodes, please wait for the next release before using them in your notes.

 ## Installation (waiting for approval for the community plugins list)
 - Create a folder named `advanced-canvas` in your vault's plugins folder (`<vault>/.obsidian/plugins/`).
 - Download `main.js`, `styles.css` and `manifest.json` from the latest release and put them in the `advanced-canvas` folder.